 - Staff receive SEND training as required for individual students.

-How does Isebrook prepare and support students to join the college, transfer to a new school or the next stage of education and life in order to ensure their well-being?
+How does Isebrook prepare and support students to join the school, transfer to a new school or the next stage of education and life in order to ensure their well-being?

-- Very detailed, personalised transition plans are offered to students and parents/carers before a student joins the college and reflect their needs.
+- Very detailed, personalised transition plans are offered to students and parents/carers before a student joins the school and reflect their needs.